Jaehoon9201/Cross_Validation/README.md

 ## Method 2 :Cross_Validation_w_KerasModel_SimpleEx_ver2.py
 This code is simple code for Cross Validation with KerasModel.

-You can obtain the results like below one if u are learning this code.
+You can obtain the results like below one if u are running this code.
 ![image](https://user-images.githubusercontent.com/71545160/124382375-16601200-dd02-11eb-8d51-95a27e51f157.png)